xeluior/genisys/README.md

 - vsftpd, provides the FTP server used to serve the preseed file
 - iptables and iptables-persistent, used to configure the server as a NAT gateway for connected machines
 - ansible, required only if using the dynamic inventory feature
+- MeteorJS version 2.15 and NodeJS version 14 are required for the web GUI

 # Configuration